 Another fabulous landmark of Arizona perfect for road trippers, this red sand desert region is nestled between Utah and Arizona.
 Known for its towering sandstone buttes, you will feel like you’ve been dropped straight into the film set of a Western movie.

-The 17-mile long Valley Drive is one of the country’s most famous scenic drives (paid access).
-Part of Monument Valley Navajo Tribal Park (Olijato-Monument Valley), there’s no rock climbing and hiking off-road without a guide, however, you are invited to admire the towering sandstone masterpieces from afar with a self-guided tour of 11 spectacular vantage points.
+The 17-mile Valley Drive is one of the country’s most famous scenic drives (paid access).
+Part of Monument Valley Navajo Tribal Park (Olijato-Monument Valley), there’s no rock climbing or hiking off-road without a guide.
+However, you are invited to admire the towering sandstone masterpieces from afar with a self-guided tour of 11 spectacular vantage points.

 4. Antelope Canyon